fluxusfrequency/blog/2015/serving-custom-json-from-your-rails-api.md

 Visiting `/conversations`, we should see a list of all the conversations for the current user.

+Whoops!
+Something’s wrong.
+But what is it?

 ## Serializing Plain Old Ruby Objects

-Whoops!
 When we visit that route, we get an error: `undefined method `new' for nil:NilClass`.
 It's coming from this line in the controller:

 ```
 render json: conversations